jr-marquez/ksqldbWorkshop/labs/usecase_realtime_inventory.md

 ksql> select * from inventory_stream_table emit changes;
 ksql> select * from inventory_stream_table where rowkey='iPad4';
 ksql> select * from inventory_stream_table where rowkey='iPhoneX';
+ksql> describe inventory_stream_table ;
 ksql> exit;
 ````
+Check also the running queries in KSQLDB Gui in Control Center and compare SINK and SOURCE of CTAS_INVENTORY_STREAM_TABLE_5.
+Is that what you expected?

 End lab5